 You can pour your fudge into a silicone baking pan or a baking tin lined with baking paper to set it in.

-Chill the slow cooker fudge in the fridge for around 2-4 hours, until completely set, and then cut into chunks and eat or wrap for gifts!
+Chill the slow cooker fudge in the fridge for around 2-4 hours, until completely set.

-Special tip for white chocolate fudge!
+Special tip with white chocolate!

 For white chocolate you need to use more chocolate, usually around 600 g to make sure it sets, with the same amount of condensed milk.
-You can combine milk and dark chocolate, or use milk, dark or white chocolate on its own.

-Since a slow cooker doesn’t reach the high temperatures needed to make traditional fudge (the crumbly kind you get in sweet shops in seaside towns, made with just sugar, cream and butter), in your slow cooker you are making chocolate fudge.
+A slow cooker doesn’t reach the high temperatures needed to make traditional fudge (the crumbly kind you get in sweet shops in seaside towns, made with just sugar, cream and butter).

 Basic milk chocolate fudge is delicious.
 Get the recipe and method in the recipe card at the bottom of the post.

-The only limitation to flavours and varieties is your imagination!
 You can add whatever fillings or additions you like, whether that is dried fruit and nuts, alcohol, flavourings, sweets/candy bars/chocolate bars, biscuits…

-Slow cooker fudge-making is perfect for Easter as you can add your favourite chocolate eggs, whether that is Creme Eggs, Mini Eggs, Caramel Eggs, Golden Eggs, or even all of them together as in my slow cooker Easter egg fudge.
+Slow cooker fudge-making is perfect for Easter as you can add your favourite chocolate eggs, whether that is Creme Eggs, Mini Eggs, Caramel Eggs, or even all of them together as in my slow cooker Easter egg fudge.

 At Christmas get experimenting with your favourite tipple, whether that is amaretto, brandy, salted caramel liqueur, Baileys or something else!
-Salted caramel is my favourite, and this boozy salted caramel fudge is great for gifts.

 Or if you prefer amaretto at Christmas then amaretto raisin and almond fudge might be your preference!